kazuhiro4949/EditDistance/README.md

 ```

 You don't have to manage how to update incrementally.
-That enables to pileline that.
+That enables to pileline the process.

-# How dose it work?

 The followings show how this library update UI.
 They generate random elements for the data source and update UI incrementally.